dionis/crewai_project_planner_multiagent/README.md

-The project objective is a multiagent system to create a planning, strategies and milestones for some kid of projectct in automation way.
+The project objective is a multi agent system to create a planning, strategies and milestones for some kid of project in automation way.